A Literary Tour of Charles Bukowski's Los Angeles

 Bukowski’s association with Venice Beach is less obvious than his association with the Eastern parts of Los Angeles.
 Venice has had a thriving poetry scene for decades, with interesting intersections with the Beat Generation crowd from other parts of the country.
 The epicenter of all things poetic in Venice remains Beyond Baroque (681 Venice Blvd, Venice 90291) an independent Literary Arts Center that celebrated its 50th anniversary in 2018.
 Beyond Baroque bills itself as dedicated to expanding the public's knowledge of poetry, literature and art through cultural events.

-Many of L.A.’s most talented poets are represented on the Venice Beach Poet's Monument, which includes Bukowski, securing his place among the ranks of rockstar and celebrity writers like Jim Morrison, X’s Exene Cervenka or Viggo Mortensen.
+Many of LA’s most talented poets are represented on the Venice Beach Poet's Monument, which includes Bukowski, securing his place among the ranks of rockstar and celebrity writers like Jim Morrison, X’s Exene Cervenka or Viggo Mortensen.
 There are 18 verses carved in the concrete— Bukowski’s verse is in the section near Muscle Beach.
 Other writers include Wanda Coleman, Manazar Gamboa and Philomene Long.
 This public Monument was dedicated in 2001, and it has been periodically repaired.

 Thornton Portrait Gallery at The Huntington Library